Baby and Toddler Nap Schedules

 Does Your Toddler Need One or Two Naps?

-If he slept well, one nap may be sufficient
+• If they slept well, one nap may be sufficient.

-If he had only one nap, you may notice he is tired well before bedtime, and you may like to have an early bedtime that night
+• If they only had one nap, you may notice they’re tired well before bedtime, and you might like to have an early bedtime that night.

-As your toddler gets older you may notice that the need for a second nap becomes less obvious; in this case you may like to phase it out entirely.
+• As your toddler gets older, you may notice that a second nap becomes less necessary; in this case, you may like to phase it out entirely.

 When Do Kids Stop Napping?